XSEDE/CRI_JS_Cluster_Tutorial/README.md

 ```

 # Run some Jobs
-On the headnode, as the centOS user, you will need to enable ssh access for yourself
+On the headnode, as the centos user, you will need to enable ssh access for yourself
 across the cluster!
 Create an ssh key, and add it to authorized_keys.
 Since /home is mounted
 on all nodes, this is enough to enable access to the compute nodes!
 ```
-headnode] centos$ ssh-keygen -t rsa -b 2048
+centos@tgxxxx-headnode ~] ssh-keygen -t rsa -b 2048
 #just accepting the defaults (hit Enter) is fine for this tutorial!
-headnode] centos$ cat .ssh/id_rsa.pub >> .ssh/authorized_keys
+centos@tgxxxx-headnode ~] cat .ssh/id_rsa.pub >> .ssh/authorized_keys
-headnode] centos$ ssh compute-0 #just as a test
+centos@tgxxxx-headnode ~] ssh compute-0 #just as a test
 ```

 Now, create a simple SLURM batch script:
 ```
-headnode] centos$ vim slurm_ex.job
+centos@tgxxxx-headnode ~] vim slurm_ex.job
 #!/bin/bash
 #SBATCH -N 2 #ask for 2 nodes
 #SBATCH -n 4 #ask for 4 processes per node